prestonharberts/bib/Bible/isa23.md

 ###### 15
 At that time Tyre will be forgotten for seventy years, the typical life span of a king.
 At the end of seventy years Tyre will try to attract attention again, like the prostitute in the popular song:
 ###### 16
->  “ Take the harp,
+> “Take the harp,
->  “ Go through the city,
+> “Go through the city,
->  “ Forgotten prostitute!
+> “Forgotten prostitute!
->  “ Play it well,
+> “Play it well,
->  “ Play lots of songs,
+> “Play lots of songs,
->  “ So you’ll be noticed.”
+> “So you’ll be noticed.”
 ###### 17
 At the end of seventy years the LORD will revive Tyre.
 She will start making money again by selling her services to all the earth’s kingdoms.
 ###### 18